 What buyers still need

-The customer still needs workflow discovery, software integration, data boundaries, local or hybrid placement, staff adoption, proof gates, and operations.
+The customer still needs process discovery, software integration, data boundaries, local or hybrid placement, staff adoption, validation reviews, and operations.

 Folium advantage